 Section 10.
 Chapter Policy Review Committee

-Regional AAAE Directors of the Chapter, National AAAE Directors (Atlarge) and AAAE Officers that are also Chapter Members, past Chapter Presidents and past AAAE Officers that are also Chapter Members, and senior representatives from each of the otherwise unrepresented Medium and Large-Hub airports within Region 4 that are also Chapter Members and invited and willing to serve shall constitute the Chapter Policy Review Committee, and shall serve in a consulting capacity to the Board and Executive Committee.
+Regional AAAE Directors of the Chapter, National AAAE Directors (At-large) and AAAE Officers that are also Chapter Members, past Chapter Presidents and past AAAE Officers that are also Chapter Members, and senior representatives from each of the otherwise unrepresented Medium and Large-Hub airports within Region 4 that are also Chapter Members and invited and willing to serve shall constitute the Chapter Policy Review Committee, and shall serve in a consulting capacity to the Board and Executive Committee.

 Section 11.
 Use of Chapter Name